WICG/webcomponents/proposals/Imperative-Shadow-DOM-Distribution-API.md

 - *manuallyAssignedNodes* is an internal field.
 It is write-only.
 Users cannot read the value directly.
 - *manuallyAssignedNodes* are different than [assigned nodes].
 They are candidates for slot assignments.
 However, we check each node's slotable validity.
 If an invalid node is detected, we throw an exception in `slot.assign()` and clear `manuallyAssignedNodes`.
 If the validity check is successful, the browser recalculates [assigned nodes] later, based on `manuallyAssignedNodes`.
 The calculated [assigned nodes] are then observable.

+#### Security and Privacy Considerations

+The new API sets the assigned nodes for a slot element.
+It can't be used to track users.
+Since it's a new API, maybe its presence can be used in some way to finger print users.
+However, this would be the case for all new APIs.